zaiste/zaiste.net/content/network/howtos/howto-check-port-in-use-linux.md

 +++
+title = "How to Check If a Port is In Use on Linux"
 +++
-# How to Check If a Port is In Use on Linux

 ## Method 1: Use `lsof`